 Common in Super Robot Wars, though not so often at the beginning - instead, you are able to recruit a boss enemy, and their stats are often downgraded to party member level when they join.
 Sometimes, however, they keep full power until the next mission, which gives you the fun situation of having a character with 90,000 HP on the field.

 Similar to the Final Fantasy Tactics example above, you are frequently given ally NPCs in said games, who tag along with you, mostly good-for-nothing redshirts, but occasionally someone will show up who's actually useful to you.
 Examples that come to mind are Wodan Ymir, in Original Generation 2, whose arrival is much-needed, as you're fighting a near-final boss level character, your only character currently able to fight happens to be so badly damaged that doing anything with him other than just surviving is sheer suicide, and you can't send any reinforcements for several turns.
 Also from the same game, Mekibos, who you defeated earlier and shows up to help fight against Wendolo.
-Unfortunately, he's defeated by a scripted plot event when Wendolo's mech's HP reaches 1/3rd of its max, and since he shows up when said mech is down to 2/3rds of its max HP, he effectively is only around for a third of the battle, and this editor never got to use him.
+Unfortunately, he's defeated by a scripted plot event when Wendolo's mech's HP reaches 1/3rd of its max, and since he shows up when said mech is down to 2/3rds of its max HP, he effectively is only around for a third of the battle.

 The Fire Emblem series has tons of these, but the most extreme example would be The Black Knight in FE 10 will often randomly appear in battle and is quite literally invincible since Ike is the only one who can hurt him.